-Does Milk Help You Grow?
+Does Drinking Milk Help You Grow Taller?

 Everyone knows that eating healthful foods is important for growing children, but do some nutritious foods, like milk, help you grow?

 Yes.
-Here’s how: Milk contains nine essential nutrients, all of which contribute to healthy bodies.
+Here’s how: Milk contains 13 essential nutrients, all of which contribute to healthy bodies.
 And milk is the No. 1 food source of most of these, including calcium and vitamin D, in the diets of children.

 Calcium, vitamin D, phosphorus, and protein are necessary for growing strong bones and bodies.
 Protein is a key nutrient for building muscle at any age.
 But helping to build healthy bones and muscle isn’t the only way drinking milk can help you grow taller.
 The other vitamins in milk help children grow taller in other ways: